gregskawinski/mongoDB/README.md

 # mongoDB cheat-sheets

-# how to install and use mongosh
+# How to install and use mongosh
 mongosh.md

 # Python mongoDb manager class, with usage example
-mongodb.py
+mongodb.ipynb